Viva-la-Insomnia/OSHW-Smartwatch/README.md

  - Bluetooth Low-Energy interface
  - Inertial Measurement Unit (Accelerometer, Gyroscope, Magnetometer)
  - Sharp low-power memory display
- - Separate I2C EEPROM memory (up to 1MB in the current iteration)
+ - Separate I2C EEPROM memory (up to 1MB in the current iteration)(flash in the final version)

 Consult the BOM for exact parts we're using